Skip to content

 Accounts that are more than 90 days overdue are at a high risk of becoming bad debt.
 Most companies will make provisions for bad debts at this stage, acknowledging a realistic expectation that some amounts might not be recoverable.
 This category requires a detailed assessment of each account to decide whether to continue business relations and under what credit terms, ensuring you minimize financial exposure while attempting to recuperate as much of the receivable as possible.

-How to Prepare an AR Aging Report Step-by-Step
+How to Create an AR Aging Report Step-by-Step

 Creating an AR aging report involves meticulous attention to detail to ensure accuracy and usefulness.
 Here is a detailed, step-by-step guide outlining the essential stages in compiling this crucial financial document.